Maunsell Forts: Knock John Fort (U4)

 Knock John fort is situated approximately 16.1 km from the coast off Essex and was grounded on 1 August 1942.
 It was decommissioned on 14 June 1945 and evacuated on 25 June 1945.
 The platform was maintained until May 1956 when it was abandoned.
 In 2009, it was observed that there was a slight distortion of the legs when viewing the tower from west to east.
 It is thought that underscouring is the cause of this.

 Maunsell army forts

 Maunsell also designed forts for anti-aircraft defence.
-These were larger installations comprising seven interconnected steel platforms.
+These were larger installations comprising seven connected steel platforms.
 Four towers arranged in a semicircle ahead of the control centre and accommodation each carried a QF 3.7-inch gun, a tower to the rear of the control centre mounted Bofors 40 mm guns, while the seventh tower, set to one side of the gun towers and further out, was the searchlight tower.

 Three forts were placed in Liverpool Bay: